LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 to :ref:`AddACellType` in Mint.
 Each of the :ref:`CellTypes` in Mint simply encode the following attributes:

-* the cell's topology, e.g., number of nodes, faces, local node numbering etc.,
+* the cell's topology, e.g. number of nodes, faces, local node numbering etc.,
 * the corresponding VTK type, used for VTK dumps, and,
 * the associated blueprint name, conforming to the `Blueprint`_ conventions, used for storing the mesh in `Sidre`_